- 1 pound Italian sausage links, casings removed

 - 6 cups chopped fresh kale

-- In a Dutch oven, cook sausage and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+- Crumble sausage into a Dutch oven; add onion and garlic.
+Cook over medium heat until meat is no longer pink; drain.

-- Stir in the broth, beans, tomatoes, barley, carrot, celery, sage and rosemary.
+- Add the broth, beans, tomatoes, barley, carrot, celery, sage and rosemary.
 Bring to a boil.
 Reduce heat; cover and simmer for 45 minutes.

 - Stir in kale; return to a boil.
-Reduce heat; cover and simmer for 25-30 minutes or until vegetables are tender.
+Reduce heat; cover and simmer for 25-30 minutes or until vegetables are tender and kale is wilted.
 Yield: 8 servings (3 quarts).

 "Winner in my books.
 This one really fills the bowl up.
 Perfect for Lunch or dinner.
 I too made a few changes only because I did not have them on hand.
 I used left over rice from a previous meal.
 I also used a can of Chickpeas and a can of Cannellini Beans.
 Used thyme instead of Rosemary.
 I also used Fresh Tomatoes.
 That 5 star rating is Spot on.JanieTaste of Home Volunteer Food Editor"